jcaillon/valet/README.md

 - Self command to create a new command interactively.
 - Get rid of yq dependency in self build.
 - Replace fzf menu with equivalent pure bash menu.
+- Allow fileToSource to have multiple values separated by a comma (so we can load libraries of functions).
+- Add about option to hide the command in the menus.
+- Add tests for self build.

 [fzf]: https://github.com/junegunn/fzf
 [yq]: https://github.com/mikefarah/yq